The ALA Council Committee on Legislation (COL) is charged with the responsibility for the association’s legislative agenda. Specifically, to:

 Members of COL serve as jury members or appoint jury members for Cooke and Madison Award.

-COL has three subcommittees: Government Information (GIS), Grassroots Advocacy, and the Copyright Legislation, Education, and Advocacy Networth (CLEAN).
+COL has two subcommittees: Government Information (GIS) and the Copyright Legislation, Education, and Advocacy Networth (CLEAN).

 The COL members play a leadership role in library advocacy, by being active year-round advocates for libraries and serving as advocacy mentors to librarians and others.